 It’s understandable for business leaders to balk at the idea of learning basic tax and accounting terms.
 “Isn’t that why I hired an accountant?” you might think.
 Yes, no one has to know this information better than your accountant or bookkeeper.

 But consider how you’d feel about discussing your business’s finances if tax and accounting terms sounded like Greek to you.
-As if your life wasn’t already stressful enough, you now have one more very important task that induces confusion and discomfort.
+As if your life wasn’t already stressful enough, you now have one more crucial task that induces confusion and discomfort.
 It’s safe to say that all business leaders would welcome anything that could significantly diminish the stress of their day-to-day routines.

 Your taxable income is the portion of your income that gets taxed.